vvasabi/sassy-faces/README.md

-# SASS Resource Handler for JSF
+# Sassy Faces: A Resource Handler for JSF that Supports SASS

-Use SASS with JSF.

 ## Installation